LarkspurCA/androidweardocs/demand.rst

 4. Create a wearable action.

-  The following example creates an action for the notification that uses a standard reply icon and label, adds the pending intent, and the optional remote input for voice.
+  The following example creates an action for the notification that uses a standard reply icon and label, adds the pending intent, and the remote input for voice.

   .. code-block:: java